docker/docs/compose/gettingstarted.md

 ## Step 4: Build and run your app with Compose

-1. From your project directory, start up your application.
+1. From your project directory, start up your application by running `docker-compose up`.

     ```
     $ docker-compose up